-One of my more random experiences in Central America, and something anyone in Nicaragua should try – Volcano boarding on the Cerro Negro!
+This day gave me one of my more random experiences in Central America, perhaps even in life, but is definitely something anyone in Nicaragua should try – Volcano boarding on the active volcano, the Cerro Negro!

 The day didn’t start in the best of ways.
 We had to get to León early, which was a lovely 3 hour drive away.
 I was hungover as hell and had had a total of 3 hours sleep; did not love the 4am alarm.
 Arriving in León we headed for the Bigfoot hostel which served up the most delicious breakfast, as well as organising the boarding itself.

 As part of the price we all got given Bigfoot volcano boarding vests and so feeling quite the part we set off.
 We boarded an extremely hot chicken bus and bumped along the countryside tracks towards the Cerro Negro volcano.